objy-org/platform/README.md

 ## Custom Object Families with Mappers

-In order to build production-grade platforms and solutions, SPOO let's your plug in just the right technologies for specific use cases.
+In order to build production-grade platforms and solutions, SPOO let's you plug in just the right technologies for specific use cases.
 This is what object families are for.
 They represent objects that have the same requirements for the underlying technologies used for persistence, processing and observation.

 See [Mappers](#mappers) for details.

 ### Example
 ```
-// Install the mappers
-var InMemoryMapper = require('./mappers/persistence/inMemory.js');
-var RealTimeObserver = require('./mappers/observer/realTime.js');
-var RealTimeProcessor = require('./mappers/processor/realTime.js');

 // Define an object family with mappers
 SPOO.define({
 	name : "Item",